 Classroom Expectations Step 3: Review Chart & Pick 3 Ideas

 Review and reread the chart with the class.
 Ask them if anyone needs anything explained or if there are any questions.
-While the ideas are still fresh in their minds, children get to pick their favourite three ideas.
-They choose one idea from each of the three sections and add a sticker to mark that spot.
+While the ideas are still fresh in their minds, children get to pick their favorite three ideas.
+They choose one idea from each section and add a sticker to mark that spot.

 Children line up and come up to the chart with their stickers.
-I ask them to say which ideas they think are the most important and I help them, if needed, to find those ideas on the chart.
+I ask them which ideas they think are the most important, and I help them, if needed, find those ideas on the chart.

-As stickers are added, we begin to see a few ideas from each section stand out.
+As stickers are added, a few ideas from each section stand out.
 After all the stickers have been added, count up and write the number of stickers beside each “big” idea.
 Those “big” ideas become the main components of the classroom contract.
-If children believe those ideas to be the most important, then they will be more prone to follow through and work hard.
+If children believe those ideas to be the most important, they will be more prone to follow through and work hard.

 Classroom Expectations Step 4: Write & Illustrate Ideas

-As an extension activity, you could have students record their own 3-4 favourite ideas or the top ideas chosen by the class.
+As an extension activity, you could have students record their own 3-4 favorite ideas or the top ideas chosen by the class.
 Using the free templates, children can write their ideas and illustrate them, make their own anchor chart, record the final contract, and more.
-Optionally, post their work along with the final signed contract on a bulletin board later on.
+Optionally, they can post their work along with the final signed contract on a bulletin board later.

 To use the FREE class contract resource, click the image below.